[Moderate revision–posted 7/8/22 (replaces 12/20/19 edition)]

 3. The TTU International Center Resident Director

 b.
-The TTU center director is responsible for the programs conducted at the center.
+The TTU center resident director is responsible for the programs conducted at the center.
 Basic responsibilities include, but are not limited to, planning all program components (housing, excursions, and orientation), counseling and discipline, fiscal responsibility for the center, and maintaining close relations with the TTU campus in Lubbock.

 c.
-The center director is supervised by the VPIA to assure compliance with university-wide policies, procedures, and objectives.
+The center resident director is supervised by the VPIA to assure compliance with university-wide policies, procedures, and objectives.

 4. Other TTU International Center Staff